luiztools/web3-examples/metamask-web3-node/README.md

-# MetaMask Web3
+# MetaMask Web3 Node

 Simple examples of Node.js app connecting to blockchain using MetaMask and Infura.

 ## How to Run
 1. git clone the project
-2. cd metamask-web3
+2. cd metamask-web3-node
 3. npm install
 4. Create a .env file as .env.example with your configs (follow instructions in the examples)
 5. Edit the abi.json as your contract require